walmartlabs/concord-website/docs/plugins-v2/git.md

 ### Get Pull Request Files

 The `getPRfiles` action can be used to get a list of files that were modified, added, or deleted in a specific pull request.
-The output of the action is stored in a variable `prFiles`.

 **`getPRfiles` Parameters:**